PeakIndicators/Getting-Started-On-Azure-ML/Work-With-Data-in-Azure-ML.md

 After you create a datastore, create a dataset to interact with your data.
 Datasets package your data into a lazily evaluated consumable object for machine learning tasks, like training.
 [Learn more about datasets](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-register-datasets).

 There are two types of datasets, FileDataset and TabularDataset.
 [FileDatasets](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-register-datasets#filedataset) create references to single or multiple files or public URLs.
 Whereas, [TabularDatasets](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-register-datasets#tabulardataset) represent your data in a tabular format.

 The following steps and animation show how to create a dataset in [Azure Machine Learning studio](https://ml.azure.com/).

-**Note**—Datasets created through Azure Machine Learning studio are automatically registered to the workspace.

 ![](https://docs.microsoft.com/en-us/azure/machine-learning/media/how-to-connect-data-ui/create-dataset-ui.gif)